Will Hanley

 - I'm running an ongoing undergraduate project digitizing the full content of the Egyptian Gazette for the years 1905-1906.

-- I have posted various other materials on github.
+- I have posted various other materials on github and on the datasets section of my personal website.

 Legal History